rm-code/vsts-docs/docs/report/dashboards/charts.md

 >[!NOTE]
 >For examples of queries based on numeric fields, see [Query by numeric fields](../../boards/queries/query-numeric.md).
 For information on creating charts that track test progress and results, see [Track test status](../../test/track-test-status.md).

 For example, the following image illustrates four different charts created from the same flat-list query.
 The pie chart groups the 146 active bugs by priority, and the bar chart groups the bugs by team and their triage status.
-The last two chart show two different trend views of the active bugs over the last two weeks.
+The last two charts show two different trend views of the active bugs over the last two weeks.

 ![A view of 4 charts for a flat-list query](_img/charts-active-bugs.png)